 The app is available on iOS or Android and full information can be found on their website.
 Here’s a video explaining how it works too:

-I’ve kept my old blog below as it used to be to remember how it once was (in case any companies with lots of money want to make their own version!)
+Those are the two options right now!
+This blog originally talked about MySupermarket, so I’ve kept the old blog below as it used to be to remember how it once was (in case any companies want to make their own version!)

 Knowing where the best place to get your groceries every week is hard to figure out.
 They all switch up offers near enough weekly, so finding the cheapest price is difficult.